johnroper100/dropplets/README.md

 - Database-less platform
 - Works even when the user has disabled JavaScript
 - Under 2500 lines of code

-## Requirements

-Make sure `index.php` has execution permission and can write to the folder containing it.

 ## Resources